Sprinkles and Sprouts

 Prevent your screen from going dark

-• Cut off the root and the very dark end of the spring onions.
-Then roughly chop them into 3-4 pieces each.
+• Cut the root and the dark ends off the green onions.
+Then, roughly chop them into 3-4 pieces each.

-• Add them to the food processor along with the garlic.
+• Add them to the food processor, peeled garlic and grated ginger.

-• Cut the ends off the chillies and add them to the processor.
+• Cut the ends off the chilies and add them to the processor.

 • Blitz the mix until you have a roughly chopped mixture.